dsi-clinic/the-clinic/README.md

 <!-- tocstop -->

 # Logistics

 This section contains information on important logistics and contact information for the clinic.

+## Application Information

+Students must apply to take the Data Science Clinic.
+An information session is held a few weeks before the start of each quarter which describes the application process as well as the available projects.

+For more information on the application process including dates for upcoming information sessions, please go [here](https://sites.google.com/uchicago.edu/dsclinic).

 ## Meeting times / Simultaneous Enrollment